AyushIyankan/AyushIyankan/README.md

 ### My name is Ayush Iyankan.
-I'm a front end devoloper and UI Designer! 👋
+I'm a React devoloper and UI Designer! 👋

 - 🤔 &nbsp; Learning Reactjs.